How to Calculate Nitrogen Fertilizers for Variable-Rate Application

 4

 Done!
-Now upload the information to a USB drive, transfer it to the tractor computer, and head out to the field.
+Now transfer the file to the tractor computer, and head out to the field.

 How to calculate nitrogen rates for variable-rate application